1801BM1/cpu11/lsi/readme.md

 Nonetheless, this model is included in the package as a demo of the closest possible approximation to the original die.
 Maybe not synthesizable with some tools, simulation only.

 #### \hdl\syn
-- synchronous Verilog HDL model, Work-In-Progress
+- synchronous Verilog HDL model, the frontend bus is Q-Bus, does not contain latches, and can be synthesized for synchronous FPGAs.
+All internal and external timings are precisely the same as in an asynchronous original model with precision to half period of high-frequency clock.

 #### \hdl\wbc
 - synchronous Wishbone compatible version, Work-In-Progress